yuanxiaochenAC/EvoAgentX/docs/quickstart.md

 ### Step 2: Create and Manage Executable Agents

-Use `AgentManager` to to instantiate and manage agents based on the workflow graph:
+Use `AgentManager` to instantiate and manage agents based on the workflow graph:
 ```python
 agent_manager = AgentManager()
 agent_manager.add_agents_from_workflow(workflow_graph)